Top 3 myths about customer loyalty programs that is preventing you from making more money

 While some loyalty programs still use a punch or stamp card, most are evolving to become digital out of convenience and less material usage.

 A survey concluded customers are 59% more likely to join a loyalty program if the company has an app.
-This indicates increasing popularity for digital loyalty programs as more people welcome the use of technology.
+This indicates the increasing popularity of digital loyalty programs as more people welcome the use of technology.

 So cards might soon be out because people tend to misplace or lose them and are looking for a seamless loyalty program that entices them to want to buy from you.